bootdotdev/blog/content/jobs/what-do-computer-scientists-do.md

 ## How do I get started learning computer science?

 Computer scientists are logical thinking, computer-savvy folk that know how to dig deep in order to solve problems.
-If you want to pursue an interest in computer science, consider starting here at [boot.dev](https://boot.dev/tracks/computer-science).
+If you want to pursue an interest in computer science, consider starting with our [computer science for back-end developers track at boot.dev](https://boot.dev/tracks/backend).
 We would love to help you on your way.
 Good luck.